adobe/OSAS/README.md

 * ***field_name:*** What field to use
 * ***absolute_threshold:*** Minimum absolute value for occurrences to trigger alert for
 * ***relative_threshold:*** Minimum relative value for occurrences to trigger alert for
+* ***group_by***: when this field is set (not None), statistics are built around the groups obtained using the values of the specified attribute names.
+For instance, you can use this to compute anomalies for `country_name` login based on the `username`

 **MultinomialFieldCombiner**
 * This type of LabelGenerator handles fields with discreet value sets and build advanced features by combining values across the same dataset entry.
 It computes the probability of seeing a specific value and alerts based on relative and absolute thresholds.
 If `group_by` is specified, this label generator will compute statistics for target values by first creating buckets.